Bronco STAR Initiative

 4. Free Assistive Technology (iPads, Surface Pros, Laptops, MacBook, Livescribe Note Taking Pen (Echo & Livescribe 3), TI-84 Calculator, Audio Recorder, Noise Canceling Headphones, Speaking Naturally Dragon, IRIS Executive Pen, Magnifying Glass, Learning Ally Audio Textbooks)

-5. Utilizing the Campus Asset Map for free resources and tutoring
+5. Utilizing the Campus Asset Map for free resources, faculty and staff support, and tutoring

 How to Apply: Students in the Bronco STAR program must be admitted to FSU through the regular admissions process.
 Once you are an enrolled Bronco, you can complete the Intake Process and will receive additional resources from the Project Director.